 Anatomy of a Commercial Real Estate Appraisal: A Top 10 Q&A Guide

 Feeling a bit overwhelmed by the thought of a commercial real estate appraisal?
-The process can be daunting, especially if you’ve never engaged in an appraisal before.
+The process can be daunting, especially if you’ve never engaged in an appraisal for real estate before.
 After all, it is a detailed activity that can look different depending on the scope and nature of your property.

 To simplify and demystify the appraisal process for you, we have addressed ten of the most important questions asked.
-So, take a deep breath, read on, and be prepared to gain a deeper insight into this important real estate topic.
+So, take a deep breath, read on, and be prepared to gain a deeper insight into this important topic of commercial real estate valuation.
 We believe that you’ll feel better informed, more confident, and maybe even a little enthusiastic when it is time for you to schedule an appointment with a property appraiser.

 Question 1: What is a commercial real estate appraisal?

-The short answer is: a calculated assessment of value for any type of commercial property.
+The short answer: A commercial real estate appraisal is a calculated assessment of value for any type of commercial property.
 Properties may include apartment buildings and condominiums, office buildings, shopping centers, industrial sites, and land for sale.
 If you’re reading this article, it’s likely that you need a commercial real estate appraisal for property being sold, mortgaged, taxed, insured, or developed.
 The information that arises helps enlighten those who own, manage, sell, lend money, or invest in commercial real estate property.
 Note: a commercial property valuation is considered the equivalent of an appraisal, and the words are sometimes used interchangeably.
-For the purpose of this article, we’ll stick to the word “appraisal.”
+For the purpose of this article, we’ll mostly stick to the word “appraisal.”

 Question 2: Who conducts a commercial real estate appraisal?